Dust beyond the torus: Revealing the mid-infrared heart of local Seyfert ESO 428-G14 with JWST/MIRI: JWST Observations Data reduction

 \subsection{Flux calibration}

 The lower panel of Fig. ~\ref{SED_plot} presents a flux calibration check between JWST and calibrated spectroscopy from the Spitzer Space Telescope InfraRed Spectrograph (IRS; more details in Section ~\ref{spitzerirsdata}).
 For each filter, we convolved the JWST images with the Spitzer PSF\footnote{The Spitzer PSF information can be found in the IRS instrument handbook.} to simulate Spitzer's optical blurring effects.
 Subsequent aperture photometry was then performed to calculate the total JWST flux within the Spitzer-defined apertures, at each wavelength.
-This is shown in Fig. ~\ref{SED_plot} as orange stars, and is in good agreement with the SED of the Spitzer/IRS from both low (navy) and high (turquoise) resolution.
-The difference in normalisation between the two Spitzer/IRS spectra is due to a combination of different aperture sizes and pointing used.
+This is shown in Fig. ~\ref{SED_plot} as orange stars, and is in good agreement with the SED of the Spitzer/IRS from both low-resolution (navy) and high-resolution (turquoise) spectra.
+The difference in normalisation between the two Spitzer/IRS spectra is a result of the different aperture extraction methods used. low-resolution data is presented using the full aperture extraction method, while high-resolution data is displayed using the optimal extraction method, which ensures a high signal-to-noise ratio and employs a smaller aperture size \citep[see][]{CASSIS}.